apache/druid/integration-tests/README.md

     // OVERRIDE_ENV - variable that must contains path to Druid configuration file OVERRIDE_ENV=./environment-configs/override-examples/s3 docker-compose -f docker-compose.override-env.yml up

 docker-compose.security.yml - Defines three additional Druid router services with permissive tls, no client auth tls, and custom check tls respectively.
-This is only needed for the "security" group integration test.
+This is meant to be use together with docker-compose.yml or docker-compose.override-env.yml and is only needed for the "security" group integration test.

-    docker-compose -f docker-compose.security.yml up
+    docker-compose -f docker-compose.yml -f docker-compose.security.yml up

 docker-compose.druid-hadoop.yml - for starting Apache Hadoop 2.8.5 cluster with the same setup as the Druid tutorial